Codecademy/docs/content/python/concepts/time-module/time-module.md

   - 'paths/front-end-engineer-career-path'
 ---

 Python has a built-in `time` module that we can use for time related tasks.
+This module utilizes a number of different standards and objects that may be unfamiliar such as:

+- The epoch refers to a reference point in time from which calculations can be made.
+It is designated as midnight on January 1, 1970.
+- There are functions that will return values formatted using Daylight Savings Time (DST).
+- There is a specific time data type called `struct_time`.

 The following functions are provided by this module.